KELLI TURNER, Hooters Orange Park

 Best Late Night Spot

-Bar Food Finalists: Sliders Seaside Grill, The Shim Sham Room
+Bar Food Favorites: Sliders Seaside Grill, The Shim Sham Room

-Beer Selection Finalists: Green Room Brewing, Grassroots Natural Market
+Beer Selection Favorites: Green Room Brewing, Grassroots Natural Market

-Late Night Spot Finalists: Spliff’s Gastropub, Locals Pub
+Late Night Spot Favorites: Spliff’s Gastropub, Locals Pub

 Proving once again that they’re unbeatable for Best Bar Food, Best Beer Selection and Best Late Night Spot, Kickbacks Gastropub in Riverside has locked it down.
 One might wonder if they’re bribing voters with pennies.
 Nope.
 This famed joint that serves food for literally 20 hours a day, 365 days a year probs has the largest beer selection in Florida, if not the whole wide world.
 There are more than 200 on tap alone, y’all!
 Plus so many bottles that we had to break out the old abacus.
 If you’ve got the drunchies (if you’ve had ’em, you know what we mean), Kickbacks Gastropub or its adjacent Goozepipe & Guttyworks will set you straight, no matter if you’re a bacon-wrapped date connoisseur, a sandwich freak, Scotch egg fanatic, or a truly refined soul who prefers only the finest chili cheese fries.